vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ### OutboundLink <Badge text="stable"/>

-It(<OutboundLink/>) is used to indicate that this is an external link.
+It(<OutboundLink/>) is used to specify that this is an external link.
 In VuePress, this component has been followed by every external link.

 ### ClientOnly <Badge text="stable"/>